202: The Sidehackers

 Hey, I’m tripping.
 No, I’m really tripping. –Ouch. –[Imitating Jerry Lewis.]
 There's a protractor in my pocket!
 Sorry about my hand ...
 Lady!
 Oh! –[Imitating Dean Martin.]
 Oh, c’mon, Jerry!
 Now cut that out, Jerry, and get off me.
 Get your knee out of my groin!

-Jerry Lewis (born Jerome Levitch) is a comedian who rose to fame thanks to his partnership with Rat Packer Dean Martin (1917-1995) in the 1940s and ‘50s and then in a lengthy string of zany solo films, including The Ladies Man (1961), in which Lewis famously belted, “Lady!”
+Jerry Lewis (born Jerome Levitch, 1926-2017) was a comedian who rose to fame thanks to his partnership with Rat Packer Dean Martin (1917-1995) in the 1940s and ‘50s and then in a lengthy string of zany solo films, including The Ladies Man (1961), in which Lewis famously belted, “Lady!”
 Martin was known for his lounge-like attitude and his laid-back style.

 Nintendo? –Money? –Fuel injection?